6 Little Ways to Win the Hearts and Minds of Clients

 Valentine's Day is the perfect day to offer a heartfelt message about winning the hearts and minds of clients.
 I prepared a light-hearted post on this special day to show readers how much I care.

 What happens next?
 Instead of offering champagne or flowers, I shared methods for showing your clients that you are grateful for their patronage.
 Everyone wants to be appreciated, which becomes a deciding factor for clients who decide how to spend their budget.
 It is important to take your business relationship seriously.
 Regularly communicating about a client’s success will only reinforce your connection.

 The following are six little ways to strengthen your client connection.

 1. Seek to understand and respect your client.

-The more you seek to understand and respect your client will help you and your firm provide them with the services that meet their specific needs.
-Also understanding “who” tends to engage your firm’s services will greatly help with identifying the most attractive prospects.
-Gaining an understanding about your prospective clients and clients will lead to creative strategies for communicating with them.
+The more you seek to understand and respect your client will help you and your firm provide services that meet their needs.
+Also, understanding “who” tends to engage your firm’s services will help identify the most attractive prospects.
+Understanding your prospective clients and clients will lead to creative strategies for communicating with them.

 2. Listen to your client.

-It is essential to ask clients about what is on their minds and listen to what they’re saying.
+It is essential to ask clients what is on their minds and listen to what they say.
 Create a framework for collecting information from your clients, including:

 - Focus Groups, and